Oiangu9/Oiangu9/README.md

 ### Hi there! 👋
 I'm Xabier, a Bachelor's student at *Universitat Autònoma de Barcelona* (UAB), currently on the 4th year of [Nanoscience and Nanotechnology](https://www.uab.cat/web/estudiar/ehea-degrees/general-information/nanoscience-and-nanotechnology-1216708259085.html?param1=1263367118156) and 4th year of [Computational Mathematics and Data Analytics](https://www.uab.cat/web/estudiar/ehea-degrees/general-information-1216708259085.html?param1=1345740824235).

-Originary from the Basque Country, my passion is getting involved in interesting and enriching projects, to learn and get amazed with all the things this world has to show us.
+Native to the Basque Country, my passion is getting involved in interesting and enriching projects, to learn and get amazed with all the things this world has to show us.
 Part scientist, part philosopher, and sure, part ✨programmer✨.
 That's me!

 #### Research Experience 📚
 - 🗓️ July and August 2019, summer fellowship in Dr. Pol Forn’s Quantum Computing [Lab](http://quantic.bsc.es/team/) at the Institute for High Energy Physics [IFAE](https://www.ifae.es/).